Quirinus/MXLU_Documentation/README.md

 - add trophy pictures to witch charm recipe
 - athulua tokens: "Using these 3 reagents and other listed in this table, and transmuting them with the appropriate character, you can get all the Tokens." put "transmuting them with the appropriate character" in underline or something, to make it stand out so people see it
 - rename anchors and links to renamed bosses terul/zorun tzin (don't do this if you don't check for links EVERYWHERE, otherwise I'll do it)
+- make the docs not collapse section when clicking on an open page_book (page_book_open). (in ___dtree.js, probably do something to line 128?)
+- change anchor name for brachy to wretched_hive